 I’ve been to loads of cool places in the last few years, but I think the best place I’ve been was Lucerne in Switzerland for the U21 World Championship.The venue was right next to a massive lake, with snow-topped mountains in the background and an awesome cultured city that was always buzzing.
 The people were amazing and to have such a stunning back drop when playing the sport you love was so special.

 What’s the biggest challenge you face as a player?

 There's probably 2; one is the fact that Beach Volleyball is a minority sport in the Uk, which makes it difficult to secure funding as well as consistently train and compete at the level found within Europe and the rest of the world.
-There also is balancing Beach Volleyball with my studies, it's difficult to invest all of your energy and focus into one but not the other.
+There is also the challenge of balancing Beach Volleyball with my studies; it's difficult to invest all of your energy and focus into one but not the other.

 Any top tips for someone looking to join a team?

 There's loads of indoor Volleyball teams around the country that people can look at joining; The Volleyball England website has all the information for people looking to start playing.
 I’d also say don’t be afraid to get out there and play, just turn up and have some fun, the Volleyball family is so big and everyone will make you feel welcome.

 What is the best thing you’ve learnt whilst competing?

 The one thing I’ve learnt is that no matter how good you think you are, there is ALWAYS someone out there who is better.
 There's a big world out there of people, both in and out of sport, who have lots of experience and expertise, who work very hard and are very passionate about what they do.
 Therefore, you have to be extremely disciplined, motivated and driven in whatever you do to achieve your desired goals.
 Nothing is given, there is no right to win or achieve, it must be earned!